DantasticWebSolutions/weekly-planner/README.md

 # ![usage2](src/assets/usage2.png)

-_Please refer to the [Documentation](https://github.com/DantasticWebSolutions/weekly-planner/blob/main/documentation.md) for a completen description of the purpose of this project_
+_Please refer to the [Documentation](https://github.com/DantasticWebSolutions/weekly-planner/blob/main/documentation.md) for a complete description of the purpose of this project_

 <p align="right">(<a href="#top">back to top</a>)</p>